-Disclaimer: A few people have mentioned to me that Mexico is cracking down on issuing long-term visas, and many travelers are reporting that they are only getting 15-30 day visas.
+Disclaimer: Mexico immigration has been cracking down on issuing long-term visas, and many travelers are reporting that they are only getting 15-30 day visas on arrival.
 This seems to be mostly happening at the Mexico City airport.

-Don’t be afraid to try the street food either; it’s some of the best!
-You’ll find amazing taco stalls on almost every corner, just look for one with locals and you’ll be good to go.
-For just a couple of dollars, you can enjoy a fantastic meal!
+Don’t be afraid to try street food; it’s some of the best!
+You’ll find amazing taco stalls on almost every corner; just look for one with locals, and you’ll be good to go.
+For a couple of dollars, you can enjoy a fantastic meal!

-Puerto Vallarta has a fun and social atmosphere, so it’s easy to meet other people with events all the time.
+Puerto Vallarta has a fun and social atmosphere, so it’s easy to meet other people with events hosted all the time.
 The easiest way to meet people is by joining some of the nomad Facebook groups and attending in-person meetups, whether it’s a hiking group, dinner, or a game of volleyball.

 Great base to explore other parts of Mexico